jacebenson/cedar/docs/docs/router.md

 import HomePage from 'src/pages/HomePage'
 ```

-Redwood will detect your explicit import and refrain from splitting that page into a separate bundle.
+Cedar will detect your explicit import and refrain from splitting that page into a separate bundle.
 Be careful with this feature, as you can easily bloat the size of your main bundle to the point where your initial page load time becomes unacceptable.

 ## Page loaders & PageLoadingContext